← Back to All States

 The Leaderboard Disparity

 When comparing 25 representative cities (10k+ residents) in Idaho, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
-Moscow is the strongest performer in this 25 representative cities (10k+ residents) set with a Paw Score Grade of A-, helped by 238 walkable days per year and comparatively strong veterinary access.
+Moscow is the strongest performer in this 25 representative cities (10k+ residents) set with a move-fit grade of A-, helped by 238 walkable days per year and comparatively strong veterinary access.
 Rexburg still trails this comparison set at C-, which matters because a state-level laggard is not always a disaster city so much as a place with thinner margins for dog owners.

 The Hidden Pet Tax